Targeted scoliosis treatment backed with Technology.

 Do keep in mind that many other conditions can cause or be a contributing factor to the development of scoliosis.
 Furthermore, there are times when more than one factor is involved.

-Signs, Symptoms, and Risk factors of Scoliosis
+Signs, Symptoms, and Risk Factors in the Development of Abnormal Spinal Curves

 Patients may experience back pain or neck pain with some form of scoliosis, but typically the condition does not cause obvious pain.
 Pain is common for older and those that have had the condition for a long time.
 If you have a scoliotic curve and experience pain, visit one of our centers.
 The most common cause of pain in patients under the age of 30 is linked to progression.
 Therefore, those who have painful scoliotic curvatures will need a targeted means of therapy that gets rid of pain and targets the scoliotic curvature.
 Additionally, the fact that scoliosis can become painful is yet another reason why you should opt for treatments as early as possible.

 Our Doctors of Chiropractic will carry out a physical examination of the spine, ribs, hips, and shoulders.
 He or she can, with the aid of a tool called an inclinometer (Scoliometer), measure the degree of scoliosis.
 If necessary, the patient will then be referred for scoliosis-specific X-rays.
 Scoliosis X-rays are different from general X-rays, and only a handful of the hospitals in the Klang Valley have technologists familiar with the procedure.
 Many hospitals and clinics are ill-equipped or lack the needed understanding of how to properly do a full-spine scoliosis study.
 Our center can help arrange your X-rays to ensure they meet the requirements.
-The paragraph below will familiarize you better with the process of scoliosis X-rays.
+The paragraph below will familiarize you better with the process of scoliosis with X-rays.

-Myths and Misconceptions of Scoliosis
+Myths and Misconceptions of Scoliotic Spine or Skoliosis

 It’s important that patients are aware of the many myths and misconceptions revolving around scoliosis.
 Some flawed practices and theories are not only false or based on faulty data, but adhering to these misconceptions can be harmful in the long run.
 These shortsighted theories spread by people with limited knowledge often originate, surprisingly, with doctors and therapists.
 These doctors and therapists may be well-intentioned, but that is of little matter when following the advice of such practitioners may lead to a poor prognosis in the long run.

 Often given as a recommendation for infants.
 There are instances where an infant may benefit from a cast, but casting should not be performed for other age groups.
 The practice of casting for those above the age of 4 is flawed.
 Some inappropriate argument states that casting immobilizes infants and is good for scoliosis.
-However, in our view casting should only be performed when an infants rib-angle is greater that 20 degrees and if therapeutic options fail.
+However, in our view casting should only be performed when an infants rib-angle is greater than 20 degrees and if therapeutic options fail.

 Plaster of Paris and Casts for the Scoliotic Spine